Bob Ney: Legal fees

 A filing with Federal Election Commission in October said that Ney had paid the law firm Vinson & Elkins $136,000 from July through September, from campaign funds.
 By early January 2006, the total legal expenses paid by Ney's political campaign committee had risen to $232,381.
 For the January to March 2006 reporting period, Ney paid an additional $96,000 in legal fees from campaign funds to that law firm; total campaign spending for the period was $250,000.
 The legal fees are related to an ongoing federal investigation (see below.)

 Brian Walsh, spokesman for Ney, said in April 2006: "Frankly, it's an unfortunate commentary on the justice system that someone has to spend a lot of money simply to clear their name and set the record straight in what is in this case completely false allegations."
 He also said that "the congressman is doing everything possible and moving as quickly as possible to put these allegations to rest and clear his name."

-In a Federal Elections Commission filing showing expenses through the end of June 2006, Ney reported that he had not paid any legal fees since January 5 from campaign funds.
+In a Federal Election Commission filing showing expenses through the end of June 2006, Ney reported that he had not paid any legal fees since January 5 from campaign funds.
 Mark Tuohey, the lead lawyer at Vinson & Elkins, said Ney "needs money for his campaign and that's a priority right now.
 He intends to pay.
 He'll pay his fees, I have no doubt about that."

 In November 2005, it was reported that Ney had set up a legal defense fund for himself in connection with the Abramoff case.
 Documents filed in the House in January 2006 showed that the Ethics Committee had approved the organization papers for the fund.
 The fund raised $40,000 between January and March 2006, and nothing between April and June 2006.
 The fund did not spend any money for Ney's legal expenses.
 Ney's withdrawal from the race (see below) meant that he could use his remaining campaign funds (almost half a million dollars) for his legal defense.